kubedb/cli/docs/tutorials/cli.md

 ### How to Create objects

-`kubedb create` creates a database tpr in `default` namespace by default.
+`kubedb create` creates a database object in `default` namespace by default.
 Following command will create a Postgres CRD as specified in `postgres.yaml`.

 ```console
 $ kubedb create -f ./docs/examples/postgres/postgres.yaml